-The current COVID-19 crisis demonstrates a need for rapid assessments of the virus’s impact on people who use substances.
+The COVID-19 crisis demonstrated a need for rapid assessments of the virus’s impact on people who use substances.
 People who use drugs––particularly those who use opioids, methamphetamine, or other psychostimulants––appear to be at increased risk for COVID-19 adverse outcomes.

 - Available data have indicated that COVID-19 has a higher case fatality rate among persons with underlying health conditions such as respiratory diseases, which are prevalent among people who smoke and who experience substance use disorders.

 - In addition to increased risk for COVID-19 complications, people with substance use disorders––especially those with opioid use disorder––may also be at increased risk for overdose.
 Due to physical and social distancing measures, opioid overdoses may occur without the presence of observers who could have administered naloxone to reverse them.

 - Respiratory disease has also been shown to increase the risk for fatal opioid overdose, which means that those with opioid use disorder may be at increased risk due to compromised lung function from COVID-19.

 - Persons with substance use disorder who already face marginalization by health care workers may also find it more difficult to get care and access resources during the COVID-19 crisis, as they may be deprioritized for care in a strained health system due to existing stigma.

 - Physical and social distancing measures add additional challenges to those seeking medications for opioid use disorder, syringe services, naloxone, or other services provided by many syringe exchange services.